 SOAK IT UP

 Lauren Bryan Knight is a Dallas native who had the chance to spend a year in England after a stint in corporate America.
 Nearly a decade later, she and her family are still loving life in London.
-Knight is the author and owner of Aspiring Kennedy, a travel guide website (which found its name after she jokingly referred to herself in an email as an “aspirational Kennedy”).
+Knight is the author and owner of travel guide website Aspiring Kennedy.